Imerys: Talc business

 Through Imerys Talc America, Imerys led operations in talc mining and talc transformation for many years in Montana and Texas.
-These activities served local markets, as varied as paper & board, plastics and cosmetics.
+These activities served local markets, as varied as paper & board, plastics, and cosmetics.
 As a talc supplier for Johnson & Johnson, the company was a co-defendant with Johnson & Johnson in mass tort litigation in the USA involving powder products that some consumers alleged to have contained asbestos and caused them to develop cancer.
-Imerys Talc America has always denied that its talc products contained asbestos and stands by the safety of its products.
+Imerys Talc America has always denied that its talc products contain asbestos and stands by the safety of its products.
 Faced with a growing number of complaints, on February 13, 2019, the North American Talc Subsidiaries of Imerys (Imerys Talc America, Imerys Talc Vermont, Imerys Talc Canada) filed bankruptcy under Chapter 11 of the United States Bankruptcy Code.

-On 15 May 2020, Imerys came to an agreement with representatives of the current and future tort claimants to resolve their historic talc-related liabilities.
-As part of the Plan, the North American Talc Subsidiaries agreed to sell their assets and contribute the proceeds to a Trust to compensate claimants.
-That sale process completed in November 2020, when the Court approved the sale of the North American talc business to Magris Resources, a Canadian mining group, for $223 million.
+On May 15, 2020, Imerys came to an agreement with representatives of the current and future tort claimants to resolve their historic talc-related liabilities.
+As part of the plan, the North American Talc subsidiaries agreed to sell their assets and contribute the proceeds to a Trust to compensate claimants.
+That sale process was completed in November 2020, when the Court approved the sale of the North American talc business to Magris Resources, a Canadian mining group, for $223 million.
 The debtors are aiming to close the sale in early 2021.
-Under the Plan, the Trust would also receive all insurance and indemnities related to the talc liabilities in North America, as well as a cash contribution from the Imerys Group.
-This Plan of Reorganization is pending approval by the claimants and the Court.
+Under the plan, the trust would also receive all insurance and indemnities related to the talc liabilities in North America, as well as a cash contribution from the Imerys Group.
+This plan of reorganization is pending approval by the claimants and the Court.